TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 	1. Making sure that they are literate enough to perform changes to your body, but most importantly,
 	2. Making sure that you feel comfortable around them and with them.

 The harsh reality for surgeons is that, yes, surgeries, like anything else, can become second nature, something they can do asleep, but because damage potential is so great, the surgeon requirements are (rightly or wrongly) inflated.
 I was anecdotally told that 99% of potential human factor risk with PRK/TransPRK is that the surgeon may enter numbers incorrectly, however, to prevent this, we as patients, demand Master's degrees!
-Unfortunately, it is how it is to minimize risk.
+Unfortunately, this is the best bad method to minimize risk.

 With regards to feeling comfortable – the success of any surgery partially depends on patient's conscious or subconscious cooperation.
 Liking someone at a personal level (achievable only through subjective means) can help alleviate this boundary to success.

 ### Clinics

 * **<ins>Clinic №1</ins>**: Rated 4.5 stars on Google.
 I liked everything, I liked the professionalism and the fact that they have clearly been working for many years.
 I later found staff photos from 20 years with many of the same staff.
 Reception staff and patients have a coffee machine with all consumables.
 Three ladies at the reception were sitting and calmly enjoying their tea and coffee.
 The clinic initially recommended me LASIK, but once that I wanted PRK, **they did not attempt to dissuade me, and this is a huge plus**.
 A new modern German-made laser was purchased 7 months ago.
-The negatives: transportation options were really bad, relatively inexperienced surgeon (no Master's degree, scholarly activity 5 years ago) who replaced the virtoso, extremely talented founder of the clinic (who retired in Portugal, so what factors can substancially guarantee that the new surgeon is good?), and finally, the price is quite steep.
+The negatives: transportation options were really bad, relatively inexperienced surgeon (no Master's degree, scholarly activity 5 years ago) who replaced the virtuoso, extremely talented founder of the clinic (who retired in Portugal, so what factors can substantially guarantee that the new surgeon is good?), and finally, the price is quite steep.
 * **<ins>Clinic №2</ins>**: Rated 4.8 stars on Google.
 At the reception, there is one woman is her 40-50s, who basically does all the administrative work there (they save on employees!)
 After my stupid questions and mentioning several times that PRK is my preferred option at that point, **they started actively trying to persuade me into expensive surgery types, especially ICL/IOL!** I have a suspicion that they have a high rating because they target young and stupid people from Instagram (with rich parents), and they are scamming everyone into LASIK or the like, where the risks for the youth are low, the results are fast, and accordingly, positive reviews come quickly.
 Not much information about the surgeon online.
-* **<ins>Clinic №3</ins>**: Rated 4.4 on Google.
+* **<ins>Clinic №3</ins>**: Rated 4.3 stars on Google.
 They have been working for more than 20 years, but I was invited to a small branch for an initial examination.
 I arrived on a weekend, and therefore no one except the examining doctor was in the branch.
 I really liked the doctor's honesty.
 He said that they bought a new laser 14 months ago, `Schwind 1050RS`, and plus they are doing (literal quote) a beta-test of a new laser that is not yet in use.
 But the main things I liked were in the end of our session: yes, each clinic gave me a promotional booklet with information, Clinic №3 gave me a printed in black-and-white on regular A4 paper, bound Word document of about ~20 pages with very detailed information about surgery: what happens, how and when. **This totally made me lose my heart because Clinic №3's focus is not on sales, but on patients literacy!** (regards, o', Clinic №2) This means that they target diligent and judicious patients, and they don't mind going an extra mile educating patients!

 It happened this way, in this order, but needless to say, I chose clinic №3.
 Clinic №1 was a notable close second.